|

 In 1983 and '84, Craig Vanderhorst (138 and 145 lbs.) and Jason Kingrey (167 lbs.) made back-to-back State trips for the Buccs.
 Vanderhorst placed 3rd at State in both '83 and '84 while Kingrey placed 4th in 1983.
 Jim Shields (105 lbs.) also represented Covington at State in 1984.

-After Rodney Kimmel (132 lbs.) was a lone representative in 1985, a record four wrestlers made the trip in 1986.
-Keith Musgrave (98 lbs.), Mike Hagen (155 lbs.), Scott Taylor (167 lbs.) and Brian Olson (185 lbs.) all earned trips to State.
-Olson (185 lbs.) and Taylor (175 lbs.) made repeat trips in 1987 and they were joined by Chris Nutter (119 lbs.).
-The last wrestler in the decade to go to State was Randy Sowers (160 lbs.)
+After Rodney Kimmel (132 lbs.) was a lone representative in 1985 and four wrestlers made the trip in 1986.
+Keith Musgrave (98 lbs.), Mike Hagen (155 lbs.), Scott Tayler (167 lbs.) and Brian Olson (185 lbs.) all earned trips to State.
+Olson (185 lbs.) and Tayler (175 lbs.) made repeat trips in 1987 and they were joined by Chris Nutter (119 lbs.).
+The final wrestler in the decade to go to State was Randy Sowers (160 lbs.) in 1989.

-After failing to send a wrestler to State in 1990, the Buccs have had a wrestler qualify in every year since.
-Eric Vanderhorst made back-to back trips in '91 and '92 at 171 lbs. and 189 lbs.
+The Buccs failed to send a werstler to state in 1990, but Eric Vanderhorst made back-to back trips in '91 and '92 at 171 lbs. and 189 lbs.
 Brad Crumpler wrestled at State in 1993 at 103 lbs and Eric Hunt earned trips in '94 and '96 at 145 lbs.
-Todd Vanderhorst represented the Buccs at 189 lbs. in 1995 while Noah Turner (152 lbs. in 1997), Brian Swinehart (135 lbs. in 1998) and Scott Batdorf (145 lbs. in 1999) made the trip.
+Todd Vanderhorst represented the Buccs at 189 lbs. in 1995 while Noah Turner (152 lbs. in 1997), Brian Swinehart (135 lbs. in 1998) and Scott Batdorf (145 lbs. in 1999) made the trip as well.

 Four more wrestlers made back-to-back trips to State from 1998 through 2002.
 Scot Fetters (215 lbs.) qualified in 1998 and '99 while Brandon Owens went back-to-back in 1999 (160 lbs.) and 2000 (171 lbs.).
 Steve Batdorf wrestled at State at 152 lbs. in 2000 and 160 lbs in 2001 while Mike Stephan followed with trips in 2001 and 2002, both at 171 lbs.